 From a market standpoint, it might seem like the time is near for pulling the plug on subsidies to renewables.
 But if your goal is to fight climate change, it makes more sense to keep giving cleaner energy sources a boost.

 The fossil fuel industry is meanwhile still getting a number of direct and indirect subsidies.
 In the US, these subsidies can amount to $20 billion a year.
-Globally, it’s about $260 billion per year.
+Globally, it’s about $5.2 trillion per year, according to the International Monetary Fund.
 Getting rid of government support for these fuels seems like a no-brainer.
 But yes, the massive political influence of fossil fuels means this will continue to be extremely hard.